aws/karpenter-provider-aws/website/content/en/preview/tasks/metrics.md

 ## Nodes Metrics

 ### `karpenter_nodes_allocatable`
 Node allocatable are the resources allocatable by nodes.
-Labeled by provisioner name, node name, zone, architecture, capacity type, instance type, node phase and resource type.

 ### `karpenter_nodes_system_overhead`
 Node system daemon overhead are the resources reserved for system overhead, the difference between the node's capacity and allocatable values are reported by the status.

-Labeled by provisioner name, node name, zone, architecture, capacity type, instance type, node phase and resource type.
+### `karpenter_nodes_termination_time_seconds`
+The time taken between a node's deletion request and the removal of its finalizer

 ### `karpenter_nodes_total_daemon_limits`
-Node total pod limits are the resources specified by DaemonSet pod limits.
-Labeled by provisioner name, node name, zone, architecture, capacity type, instance type, node phase and resource type.
+Node total daemon requests are the resource requested by DaemonSet pods bound to nodes.

 ### `karpenter_nodes_total_daemon_requests`
-Node total daemon requests are the resource requested by DaemonSet pods bound to nodes.
-Labeled by provisioner name, node name, zone, architecture, capacity type, instance type, node phase and resource type.
+Node total daemon limits are the resources specified by DaemonSet pod limits.

 ### `karpenter_nodes_total_pod_limits`
 Node total pod limits are the resources specified by non-DaemonSet pod limits.
-Labeled by provisioner name, node name, zone, architecture, capacity type, instance type, node phase and resource type.

 ### `karpenter_nodes_total_pod_requests`
 Node total pod requests are the resources requested by non-DaemonSet pods bound to nodes.
-Labeled by provisioner name, node name, zone, architecture, capacity type, instance type, node phase and resource type.

 ## Pods Metrics